-USB-29AThe USB-29A cable (blue) programs the radio.
+The USB-29A cable (blue) programs the radio.
 It connects to the radio through the 3.5mm speaker jack.
 If there are two speaker jacks, it is usually SP2.
-Check your manual.
-It will specify which speaker port is used for cloning or programming.
-That's the one to use.
+Check your manual for the port designations.
+The Programmer will specify which speaker port is used for programming in the Get and Send data details under Communucations in the programmer.

 The USB-29A cable is generally more dependable for programming since the radio does not put other data out through the speaker jack.
 However, you cannot have a speaker attached to the other speaker jack while programming.